 - Private expenditure – drawings taken from the business

-Please contact us if you have questions regarding claimable expenses relating to your business.
+Please contact us if you have questions regarding claimable businesses expenses to help reduce your business’ tax burden.